 Few Words on Start

 StructurePress has been developed from the ground up catering solely to the Construction Industry; no matter which segment you are in, StructurePress has a professional layout for your business.
 Interior Design, the Renovation Game, Architecture, Landscaping, Gardening or Contracting, you name it and StructurePress has you covered with an uber-slick modern design that will stand out from the crowd.
 StructurePress is only available here on ThemeForest, so keep reading to find out more about why it’s perfect for your business’ WordPress website!

 I assume you already have a fresh copy of WordPress installed on your server.

-You can install the StructurePress WP Theme in three different ways:
+You can install the StructurePress WP Theme in two different ways:

 - FTP upload

 Unzip the contents of the theme installation zip file and upload the extracted folder to your server to

 Once your theme is on the server, activate it by clicking the Activate button below the preview image in Appearance » Themes

 Congratulations!
 Now the StructurePress WP Theme is installed.

 You can register the theme and receive automatic updates.
 Go to Appearance » Theme Registration and follow the instructions on that page.
 This will register your copy of the theme and you will get update notifications in the admin dashboard, whenever an update is available.